microsoft/FluidFramework/packages/dds/tree/docs/storage/treeStorage.md

 The drawback to replacing the spine for every edit is the intense [write amplification](https://en.wikipedia.org/wiki/Write_amplification).
 For every write to the tree, every chunk of the spine above the edited node is replaced, incurring multiple blob uploads for what began as a single update to a single value.
 To make matters even worse, each of these uploads must wait to begin until it knows the key of the blob below.
 Assuming that a blob's key is determined by the server and is not known until the upload completes, all uploads in the spine must occur one-by-one and are completely unparallelizable.

 > The uploads could happen in parallel if a client were able to predict the keys for each new blob ahead of time by running the same hashing algorithm as the server does on the contents of the blob.
-If the client then sent the key to the server as well as the contents, the key could be used a checksum to verify the integrity of the upload as well as ensure that the correct hashing algorithm was used.
+If the client then sent the key to the server as well as the contents, the key could be used as a checksum to verify the integrity of the upload as well as ensure that the correct hashing algorithm was used.

 Paying this cost for every edit is a burden for a client desiring high write throughput.
 The next section, "[Amortizing Writes](#amortizing-writes)" will explore how to spread this cost out over multiple edits.